 How to take lorazepam

-- Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
-The leaflet will give you more information about lorazepam and a full list of side-effects which you may experience from taking it.
+- Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
+It will give you more information about lorazepam, and will also provide you with a full list of the side-effects which you could experience from taking it.

-- If you forget to take a dose, take it when you remember.
-If it is almost time to take your next dose, skip the missed dose and take your next dose when it is due.
-Do not take two doses together to make up for a forgotten dose.
+- If you forget to take a dose at the usual time, take it when you remember.
+Try to take the correct number of doses each day, but do not take two doses together to make up for a forgotten dose.

 Getting the most from your treatment

-- Remember to keep your regular appointments with your doctor.
+- Remember to keep any follow-up appointments with your doctor.
 This is so your doctor can check on your progress.

-- It is possible that drinking grapefruit juice may increase the amount of lorazepam in your bloodstream, which may increase the risk of side-effects.
-It is probably best to avoid it while you are taking lorazepam.
+- It is possible that drinking grapefruit juice can increase the amount of lorazepam in your bloodstream, which may increase the risk of side-effects.
+It is probably best to avoid drinking grapefruit juice while you are taking lorazepam.

-- If you are having any medical treatment, such as an operation, tell the person carrying out the treatment that you are taking lorazepam.
-This is because it may increase the effects of some anaesthetics.
+- If you are due to have an operation or any dental treatment, please tell the person carrying out the treatment that you are taking lorazepam.
+This is because lorazepam increases the effects of some anaesthetics.